gpdm/TPC-Win31on9x/README.md

 * run `setup.exe` from the Windows 3.1x install media
 	* chose to install Windows 3.1x to a new directory (do NOT, I repeat, do NOT, install it to your current C:\WINDOWS directory!)
 	* when asked, deny Windows 3.1x to change `CONFIG.SYS` and `AUTOEXEC.BAT`, you won't need any changes to these files at all!
+* run `unlock c:` once setup has completed
-* once done, `exit` from MS-DOS back to Windows 9x
+* then `exit` from MS-DOS back to Windows 9x

 Note: Windows Me doesn't have MS-DOS mode any more.
-But you can restore that using this [community patch](https://github.com/gpdm/TPC-WinMe-DOSMODE).
-Once done, follow the procedure outlined above.
+But you can restore that using this [community patch](https://github.com/gpdm/TPC-WinMe-DOSMODE) Follow the procedure outlined above.

 # Installing this Distribution

 An INF installer is provided for your convenience.
 This will install all relevant files beneath `C:\WINDOWS\SYSTEM\WIN31`.